We spoke to our friends at Bond Vet about plant toxicity, pet-friendly plants, and what to do if your furry friend munches on a houseplant.

-Many of us share a living space with our furry friends who are curious creatures and like to explore the world with their mouths and paws.
-It's important to ensure we plan our indoor garden game while keeping our pets safe.
+Many of us share a living space with a cat or dog – or both!
+These animals are curious creatures and like to explore the world with their mouths and paws, so it's essential to keep in mind plant toxicity when picking a houseplant to help keep them safe.

-Toxicity means the plant contains a substance that is harmful to pets if ingested, like a type of poison.
+Referring to a plant as toxic means the plant contains a substance that is harmful to animals if ingested.
 These substances may affect the body in different ways, depending on the specific toxin involved.
-For example, some plants affect the kidneys, while others affect the heart or cause muscle tremors or severe vomiting.
+For example, some plants affect the kidneys, while others affect the heart or cause muscle tremors or vomiting.

-There are also many plants that are non-toxic to pets but may cause stomach upset if ingested, although this is technically not the same as a true toxicity.
-For example, a dog may vomit after eating grass, but that doesn’t mean the grass is toxic.Is plant toxicity common in your practices?
+There are also many plants that are non-toxic to pets but may cause an upset stomach if ingested, although this is technically not the same as true toxicity.
+For example, a dog may vomit after eating grass, but that doesn’t mean the grass is toxic.In your experience, is plant toxicity common?
 And how does a toxic plant affect a pet?

-Toxic plants can affect the body in several different ways.
-Stomach upset (vomiting, nausea, diarrhea) is very common.
+Toxic plants can affect your pet's body in several different ways.
+The most common is an upset stomach, which includes symptoms like vomiting, nausea, and diarrhea.
 Some plants have substances that can burn or irritate the mouth and throat.
-Others can cause abnormal heart rhythms, sedation, tremors, seizures, or kidney or liver failure.
-For other highly toxic plants, it can definitely be fatal if ingested.
+While others can cause abnormal heart rhythms, sedation, tremors, seizures, or kidney or liver failure.
+For some highly toxic plants, it can definitely be fatal if ingested.

 The specific toxin found in the plant is what determines which clinical signs will be seen.
-Also, sometimes the part of the plant that was ingested matters--for some plants, any part is toxic, while for others, one part of the plant (such as the bulb, for example) may be significantly more toxic than other parts.
+Also, sometimes the part of the plant that was ingested makes all the difference — for some plants, any part is toxic, while for others, one part of the plant (such as the bulb, for example) may be significantly more toxic than other parts.

 Yes, there is some difference between dogs and cats.
-One significant difference is that cats are much more susceptible than dogs to kidney failure and death after ingesting any part of a lily plant or flower.
-That being said, if a plant is toxic to one species, it’s probably best for both dogs and cats to avoid it.When should a pet see a doctor?
+One significant difference is that cats are much more susceptible than dogs to kidney failure and death after ingesting any part of a lily plant/flower.
+That being said, if a plant is toxic to one species, it’s probably best for both dogs and cats to avoid it for both animals.When should a pet see a doctor?
 Any emergency symptoms we should be aware of?

 It’s always a good idea to talk to your vet, or at least call a pet poison helpline (ASPCA Animal Poison Control Center at (888) 426-4435, or the Pet Poison Helpline at (855) 764-7661), if your dog or cat ingested a plant and you’re not sure whether or not it’s safe.
 Even if your pet seems fine now, some plant toxicities can have delayed symptoms that show up later.
 And early treatment is always best.